PTV Network

 In this handout picture provided by Iranian presidency, Iran's President Masoud Pezeshkian addresses cabinet members, as they visit of the tomb of the late Iranian revolutionary leader Ayatollah Ruhollah Khomeini, in Tehran on January 31, 2026.(AFP)

-TEHRAN: Iran's president asked the people of the United States if the Middle East conflict was truly putting "America First", saying the US committed war crimes and being influenced by Israel ahead of a much-anticipated address by Donald Trump.
+TEHRAN: Iran's president questioned whether the Middle East conflict is really putting "America First," criticizing the US for war crimes and being influenced by Israel ahead of a highly-anticipated speech by Donald Trump.

 More than a month in, US President Trump claimed Wednesday that Iranian President Masoud Pezeshkian was seeking a ceasefire, a claim Tehran has denied.